 Using GET with a Body

-Typically, a GET request does not contain a body, and WSO2 ESB does not support these types of requests.
+Typically, a GET request does not contain a body, and the ESB profile does not support these types of requests.
 When it receives a GET request that contains a body, it drops the message body as it sends the message to the endpoint.
-YOu can test this scenario using the same setup as above, but this time the client command should look like this:
+You can test this scenario using the same setup as above, but this time the client command should look like this:

 The additional parameter